 Sign up for mobile and online banking

-Take advantage of your debit card
+Understand your debit card

-Move money between accounts
+Learn to transfer money between accounts

-Learn to manage overdraft fees
+Know how to avoid overdraft fees

-Look into automatic payments
+Set up automatic payments

 Setting up automatic payments for recurring bills can help ensure you pay your bills on time with no hassles.
-This common checking account feature can help eliminate worry (no need to wonder whether your check was lost in the mail), save you money on stamps and free up your time.
-Automatic payments can also be a good way to help ensure your bills are paid on time when you are traveling.
+This common checking account feature can help free up your time, avoid costly late fees and keep your credit in good health.

 Know how you’re protected